Tetris 2 (Game Boy)

 A single MASK_EN command which would freeze the screen with a black palette is listed but is never loaded.
 The PAL_TRN command is issued immediately after, so the effects are negated.
 This is also supposed to load with the initial border.
 Game Genie code 98F-59F-C48 will restore this setting.

 Unused Super Game Boy Border

 Game Genie codes 14F-74F-E6E 18F-73F-6EE will load a border and a congratulatory message upon startup that is not used otherwise in-game.
-The border is exactly the same one the Super Game Boy has by default.
+The border is similar, but not identical to the default Super Game Boy border.

 The Japanese title screen has different graphics, added animations (flickering stars and a light flash in the logo), and changed the Super Game Boy palette.
 Its options were also moved up a line.

 As noted above, early US copies lacked Super Game Boy support.

 - Pages missing date references